nikhil1raghav/blog/content/books.md

   { title = "40 rules of love", review = "Makes you kinder and want to read Rumi.", rating = "3" },
   { title = "Kafka on the shore", review = "I liked it.
-Magical realism, good character development and animation by Ghibli studios.", rating = "4" }, { title = "The Metamorphosis", review = "Recommend this to people you hate.", rating = "2" }, { title = "Story of your life and others", review = "Best ones are _Liking what you see_, _Hell is absence of God_, _The Merchant and the Alchemist's Gate_ and _Understand_ ", rating = "4" },
+Magical realism, good character development and animation by Ghibli studios.", rating = "4" }, { title = "The Metamorphosis", review = "Recommend this to people you hate.", rating = "2" }, { title = "Story of your life and others", review = "Best ones are _Liking what you see_, _Hell is absence of God_, _The Merchant and the Alchemist's Gate_ and _Understand_", rating = "4" },
   { title = "Lifecycle of Software Objects", review = "Cool book cover.
 This can be a Netflix show.
 Resonates as you might have seen this pattern over and over in your life.
 A startup pioneers new tech, everything goes well until they run out of time to figure out how to make the business profitable.
 Now when they pull the plug and shut down the shop, hobbyists, tinkerers and fanboys are left behind.
 Finding ways to make whatever they're left with work.
 Forming communities.
 Things aren't fun anymore.", rating = "3" }, { title = "Designing Distributed Systems", review = "Good primer for cloud native deployment patterns.
-Outdated code.", rating = "3" }, { title = "Designing Data Intensive Applications", review = "he Book I think Architects keep under their pillow and read first thing in the morning.", rating = "3" }, { title = "Effective Engineer", review = "It has two major ideas - prioritize high leverage tasks, make feedback loops shorter.
+Outdated code.", rating = "3" }, { title = "Designing Data Intensive Applications", review = "The Book I think Architects keep under their pillow and read first thing in the morning.", rating = "3" }, { title = "Effective Engineer", review = "It has two major ideas - prioritize high leverage tasks, make feedback loops shorter.
 Rest of the book is examples, techniques and action plans to adopt, practice and exploit these ideas.
 So reading the book and making notes is half the battle.
 Must read even if you're not planning to be an engineer for long.", rating = "4" }, { title = "Project Hail Mary", review = "Book you can recommend to someone who wants to get into reading or sci-fi.
 Andy Weir writes like a blogger.
 PRO TIP : Read books set in a spaceship during flights.
 Sound of aeroplane engine and occasional turbulence elevate the reading experience", rating = "4" }, { title = "Foundation", review = "Read this as it is a popular classic, not planning to read other books in the series.
 Apple TV show is so good it is unfair.", rating = "3" },